-Well Dear, I am going to close for tonight and may God richly bless you in all things.
-I love you so very much.
+Dear, that is about all the news for now.
+I’ll close for tonight and may God richly bless you and the folks in all things.
+I love you more than ever, Dear.

 Yours, and only yours now and forever

 In the love of Christ Jesus.

 P.S.
 Please address me as follows from now on.
 Also notify all our friends who may be interested, as well as Northern and NSBC.